 Both Braxton Werner and Paul Field had worked with Gary Cunningham, FAIA, in his firm Cunningham Architects.
 Gary Cunningham has received many American Institute of Architects, Dallas Chapter awards and Texas Society of Architects awards for residential, office and sacred spaces.
 Working at a constantly high level at Cunningham Architects prepared them for their work at wernerfield architecture + design.
 When work slowed down for many architects and architectural firms during the nation’s economic slowdown, the wernerfield architecture + design firm thrived, bringing in business from across the country.

-In addition to a strong portfolio of work in Dallas that includes modern renovations that reinterpret a traditional home in a modern way, and designs of new modern homes, wernerfield architects have recently designed a 12,000 square foot home on 40 acres of meadows and forest in Michigan
+In addition to a strong portfolio of work in Dallas that includes modern renovations that reinterpret a traditional home in a modern way, options like “buying houses cash Florida” for those who like to pay in cash and not only in Florida, and designs of new modern homes, wernerfield architects have recently designed a 12,000 square foot home on 40 acres of meadows and forest in Michigan

 Braxton Werner and Paul Field have designed a home more the size of the Dallas house, with views over the pool and terrace unrestrained by neighboring houses.